 What I like about the KitchenAid Press is the LED screen built into the black handle where you can see the readouts for weight and time.
 Sitting under the screen is a cluster of tiny buttons, from here you can control the whole brew process with a simple press of your thumb – of the three buttons the biggest is the power button, just underneath to the left is the timer button, and over on the right is the scale button.

 Using the scale function you can get the perfect water to coffee ratio without having to mess around with a separate coffee scale, once you’ve got that nailed you then press the timer button and steep the coffee to your liking.

-As great as it sounds the Precision Press still requires a human touch to get things done and with a price tag of $100+ you may be better off buying a coffee scale, using your timer on your smartphone and shelling out only $20 on a basic French Press Pot.
-But for someone new to the French Press I can see the benefits; having various other gadgets scattered on your kitchen counter can make things confusing when you're learning the basics.
+As great as it sounds the Precision Press still requires a human touch to get things done and with a price tag of $100+ you may be better off buying a good coffee scale, using your timer on your smartphone and shelling out only $20 on a good French Press.
+But for someone new to the French Press I can see the benefits; having various other gadgets scattered on your kitchen counter can make things confusing when you’re learning the basics.

 I did find that brewing with the KitchenAid Precision Press compared to a regular French Press was slightly confusing, and I had to go back to trial and error for the first couple of brews to get the coffee just the way I like it.

 For example, when I followed to guidelines that come with the Precision Press (1.6 ounces/46 grams coffee to 26 ounces/739 grams water, and a 4-minute steep time) the result was extremely weak for my taste.
 However, when I tried to use my usual method (3.5 ounces/100 grams coffee to 26 ounces/739 grams of water, with a 4-minute steep time), the brew was surprisingly too strong and bitter.
 So for those of you that have already perfected your ratios using a regular French Press you may have to tweak and experiment to get your French Press coffee just the way you like it using the KitchenAid precision press coffee maker.